 The Roe & Co Curators series 0.1

-Roe & Co first release under the new brand has been around for some time when we reviewed batch No’ 1.
+Roe & Co first release under the new brand has been around for some time when we reviewed batch Number 1.
 I was very excited to hear rumors that with the launch of the new distillery Diageo were going to launch a new expression.

-It’s only available in Ireland and is limited to 4836 bottles.
+The Curators Series is only available in Ireland and is limited to 4836 bottles.
 I have some tasting notes below and considering the name, I look forward to the Curators series 0.2 as this is a really nice drop of whiskey.

 The finish is lingering and gentle, ending with a light creaminess.
-The sweet pear notes readily apparent in Roe & Co are a wonderfully apt tribute to the once-great Dublin whiskey distillery of George Roe & Co.
+The sweet pear notes that are readily apparent in Roe & Co are a wonderfully apt tribute to the once-great Dublin whiskey distillery of George Roe & Co.
 Among the remnants of George Roe’s distillery are its old windmill tower, known as St. Patrick’s, and a magnificent pear tree dating from 1850.

 Where to Drink: Roe & Co Curators series 0.1